-A chiropractor is a neuromusculoskeletal specialist, focusing on the diagnosis and treatment of patients with back pain, neck pain, and headaches, among other problems.
-Chiropractors do not use medications or surgery as treatments, but rather utilize natural, hands-on methods along with exercise and lifestyle modification to address an individual’s musculoskeletal pain.
-Although most spinal and musculoskeletal conditions can be diagnosed through discussion of the problem and physical examination, chiropractors utilize blood tests, MRI, CT scans, X rays, and other diagnostic tests when necessary.
-The chiropractors at the Gelley Chiropractic Clinic work in cooperation with medical physicians and other practitioners to provide high quality, well-rounded care to each patient.
+Dr. Gelley is a primary spine care practitioner who focuses on the diagnosis and treatment of patients with back pain, neck pain, and headaches.
+Dr. Gelley is also a sports injury specialist and will manage other musculoskeletal conditions.
+At Gelley Chiropractic, we utilize natural, hands-on treatment methods along with exercise and lifestyle modification to address an individual’s musculoskeletal pain.
+Although most spinal and musculoskeletal conditions can be diagnosed by taking a thorough health history and providing a complete physical examination, blood tests, MRIs, CT scans, and X rays may be used when necessary.
+Dr. Gelley works in cooperation with medical physicians and other healthcare practitioners to provide high quality, comprehensive care to each patient.

 - Back pain